 Ideally, every business has competition.
 If not directly, then indirectly.
 Basically, there are three types of competition- Primary, Secondary, and Tertiary.

 Primary: The business that has similar products/services as you and, serves the same target audience.

 Secondary: The high-end or low-end services/products as you.
 There may be a slight change in the target audience, depending on the spending capacity location and more.

 Tertiary: They have completely different products/services but satisfy the same need of your target audience.

-So, if you think that you don’t have a primary competition.
+So, if you think that you don’t have primary competition.
 Look closely, you may have a secondary or tertiary competition.

-What if that overtime my competition changes?
+What if that time my competition changes?

 You have to run the test from the start and draft the section from the scratch.
 It may be the same even when you want to add and remove the parameter.